mikyll/SDL2-Controller-Tester/README.md

 ### Future developments
 * Sound effects when connecting or disconnecting a device.
-* GUI with text for details and an interactive demo.
+* GUI with text for details.
+* Interactive demo.

 <!-- CONTRIBUTING -->